ulissigroup/vasp-interactive/patches/README.md

 **!!!DANGER ZONE!!!**

-The tutorial in this readme file will change the official VASP source code.
+You are going to change the official VASP source code.
 Although these patches are meant only to modify the behavior of the interactive mode, sudden change / incorrect formatting may cause build to fail or unexpected program behavior.
 Please check the contents of the patches before applying them.